FigureTechnologies/asset-classification-smart-contract/README.md

 ```

 #### [Update Asset Definition](src/execute/update_asset_definition.rs)
-__This route is only accessible to the contract's admin address.__ This route allows an existing [AssetDefinitionV2](src/core/types/asset_definition.rs)
+__This route is only accessible to the contract's admin address.__ This route allows an existing [AssetDefinitionV3](src/core/types/asset_definition.rs)
 value to be updated.
 It works by matching the input's `asset_type` to an existing asset definition and overwriting the
 existing values.
 If no asset definition exists for the given type, the request will be rejected.
-Contract validation
-ensures that after the update, all scope specification addresses contained in asset definitions remain unique, as well.

 ##### Request Parameters

-* `asset_definition`: An [AssetDefinitionInputV2](src/core/types/asset_definition.rs) value defining all of the updated
+* `asset_definition`: An [AssetDefinitionInputV3](src/core/types/asset_definition.rs) value defining all of the updated
-  [AssetDefinitionV2](src/core/types/asset_definition.rs)'s values.
+  [AssetDefinitionV3](src/core/types/asset_definition.rs)'s values.
 The execution route converts the incoming value to an
   asset definition.

 ##### Emitted Attributes
 * `asset_event_type`: This value will always be populated as `update_asset_definition`.

-* `asset_type`: This value will be the `asset_type` value stored in the updated [AssetDefinitionV2](src/core/types/asset_definition.rs).
+* `asset_type`: This value will be the `asset_type` value stored in the updated [AssetDefinitionV3](src/core/types/asset_definition.rs).

 ##### Request Sample
 ```json